adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ### 1. Use the compiled binary

-Binaries are compiled with https://github.com/adithya-s-sekhar/Bat-To-Exe-Converter-Installer-Portable and are available on both Sourceforge and GiHub.
+Binaries are compiled with https://github.com/adithya-s-sekhar/Bat-To-Exe-Converter-Installer-Portable and are available on both Sourceforge and GitHub.

   - From releases\
     https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases